- How is prostate cancer treated?

 When LHRH analogs are first given, testosterone levels go up briefly before falling to very low levels.
 This effect is called flare and results from the complex way in which LHRH analogs work.
 Men whose cancer has spread to the bones may have bone pain.
-If the cancer has spread to the spine, even a short-term increase in growth could compress the spinal cord and cause pain or paralysis.
+If the cancer has spread to the spine, even a short-term increase in tumor growth as a result of the flare could compress the spinal cord and cause pain or paralysis.
 Flare can be avoided by giving drugs called anti-androgens for a few weeks when starting treatment with LHRH analogs.
 (Anti-androgens are discussed further on.)

 Luteinizing hormone-releasing hormone (LHRH) antagonists

 LHRH antagonists work like LHRH agonists, but they reduce testosterone levels more quickly and do not cause tumor flare like the LHRH agonists do.

 Degarelix (Firmagon®) is an LHRH antagonist used to treat advanced prostate cancer.
 It is given as a monthly injection under the skin and quickly reduces testosterone levels.
 The most common side effects are problems at the injection site (pain, redness, and swelling) and increased levels of liver enzymes on lab tests.
 Other side effects are discussed in detail below.